RimaBenJaballah/enterprise-infrastructure-architecture/screenshots/firewall.md

 # Firewall — OPNsense Configuration

 ## Interface Assignments
 All 6 network adapters assigned and named in OPNsense.
+(SOC-NET and ADMIN_NET were used in phase two of this project )

 ![Interface Assignments](img/fw-interfaces.png)